Trump threatens to deploy ICE to airports amid Homeland Security shutdown

 It is unclear, however, how ICE agents would improve current conditions at the airport, given that they do not have the same training as TSA agents.
 Critics also pointed to the risk of militarised actions in civilian spaces like airports, where families and the elderly are present.

-“I look forward to seeing ICE in action at our Airports,” Trump wrote in his post.
+“I look forward to seeing ICE in action at our Airports,” Trump wrote in one of his posts.

+In another, he doubled down on his criticism against Democrats, calling them “vicious and uncaring”.

+“What they have done to the Department of Homeland Security, our fantastic TSA Officers, and, most importantly, the great people of our Country, is an absolute disgrace,” he wrote.